Skip to content

 /edikt:gov:rules-updateCheck for outdated rule packs and update them

-/edikt:gov:syncTranslate linter configs into Claude rule packs
+/edikt:gov:syncTranslate linter configs into rule packs

 /edikt:gov:scoreAggregate governance quality scoring